madcato/BenderButler/lib/ci/readme.md

 ## ToDo

-Create a bender command (`bender init ci`) to install hooks into a git repository.
+Create a bender command (`bender ci init`) to install hooks into a git repository.
 This command will create an `update` file into the git hooks directory.
 This file will launch the `bender` command